ruimarinho/mota/README.md

 ```

 If local devices are found and new firmware versions are available for your devices, you will be prompted to interactively choose which devices to update.

+Sometimes Shellies appear to ignore OTA requests and may require multiple attempts to finally update to the requested version.
+At this time, it is my belief this is an issue with the OTA routines on the OS that powers Shellies.

 ### CLI